On Tate Milnor-Witt Motives: MW-Motives of Cellular Varieties over Euclidean Fields

 by \cite[Theorem 2.22]{Y2} and the universal coefficient theorem.
 If \(p<2q\), we have an exact sequence

 They are free \(\mathbb{Z}/2[\tau]\)-modules hence the sequence is exact after taking quotients by \(\tau\).
-We do induction on \(2q-p\), which was established when \(2q=p\).
+We will prove the claim by induction on \(2q-p\), the case \(2q=p\) being established.
 One easily shows (3) for \(A\times_kk'\) so by \textit{loc. cit.} we have

 Applying the Snake lemma to the sequence above gives

 Then the claim follows by induction hypothesis.

 In the context above, since \([C,A/\eta[1]]_{\widetilde{\mathrm{DM}}(k,\mathbb{Z})}=0\), there is a map \(f:C\longrightarrow A(1)[2]\) which factors through the boundary map \(C\longrightarrow A[1]\), which induces an isomorphism on \(\mathrm{H}^*(-,\mathbf{W})\), hence on \(\mathrm{H}^*(-,\mathbf{W}/2)\).
 So it induces an isomorphism